vipinvkmenon/terraform-exporter-btp/docs/install.md

 1. Open [this](https://github.com/SAP/terraform-exporter-btp) repository inside VS Code Editor

 2. We have setup a [devcontainer](https://code.visualstudio.com/docs/devcontainers/tutorial), so reopen the repository in the devcontainer.
-We provide devcontainers for Terraform and OpenTofu.

 3. Open a terminal in VS Code and install the binary by running